MalinAhlberg/minoritetsordlistan_backend/docs/add_newlang.md

   }
   ```

-The name of the entry (`term-swefin`) is the internal name, used for the backend. **TODO** should this match something in the frontend?
+The name of the entry (`term-swefin`) is the internal name, used for the backend.

 All possible fields are described below.
 Most fields have default values (listed in grey), which will be used if the field is left out from the configuration.